anisharnav/Mastering-Kubernetes/Day 06 Health_Probes/README.md

 Kubernetes Probes are health checks that allow the platform to manage the lifecycle of your Pods.
 There are two main types of probes:

 1. **Readiness Probe:** Checks if a container is ready to start accepting traffic.
+It does not have capability of restarting the containerrs.
 2. **Liveness Probe:** Checks if a container is still alive and should be restarted if it fails.

 ## Why Use Probes?